1994–95 Phoenix Suns season

 The 1994–95 Phoenix Suns season was the 27th season for the Phoenix Suns in the National Basketball Association.
+The city of Phoenix, Arizona hosted the NBA All-Star weekend at the America West Arena this season.

+Season summary

+Off-season

 During the off-season, the Suns signed free agents, All-Star forward Danny Manning, Wayman Tisdale, and Danny Schayes.
 The team had the 23rd overall pick in the 1994 NBA draft, and selected shooting guard Wesley Person from the University of Auburn.

+For the season, the Suns revealed new black alternate road uniforms, which featured a purple and orange trim, and a purple side panel with an orange outline on the left leg of their shorts; these uniforms would remain in use until 2000.

+Regular season

-The Suns were led by Paul Westphal in his third year as head coach, as they held the league's best record at 38–10 before the All-Star break, and finished the regular season in first place in the Pacific Division with a 59–23 record, earning the second seed in the Western Conference; this was the first time in the team's franchise history, in which they had ended the season with 55 or more wins for three consecutive seasons.
+With the addition of Manning, Tisdale and Person, the Suns won 10 of their first 13 games of the regular season, and posted a seven-game winning streak in December.
+The team posted another seven-game winning streak in January, and later on held the league's best record at 38–10 before the All-Star break.
+The Suns won eight of their final nine games of the season, and finished in first place in the Pacific Division with a 59–23 record, earning the second seed in the Western Conference.
+It was the first time in the team's franchise history, in which they had ended the season with 55 or more wins for three consecutive seasons; the Suns qualified for the NBA playoffs for the seventh consecutive year.

-All-Star forward Charles Barkley averaged 23.0 points, 11.1 rebounds and 1.6 steals per game, while Manning averaged 17.9 points and 6.0 rebounds per game, but only appeared in just 46 games due to a torn ligament in his left knee, which sidelined him for the remainder of the regular season, as he did not appear in any NBA playoff games for the Suns.
-In addition, point guard Kevin Johnson averaged 15.5 points and led the team with 7.7 assists per game, despite only playing just 47 games due to injuries, while three-point specialist Dan Majerle provided the team with 15.6 points per game, and finished the season tied for second with 199 three-point field goals, and A.C.
+Charles Barkley averaged 23.0 points, 11.1 rebounds, 4.1 assists and 1.6 steals per game, while Manning averaged 17.9 points and 6.0 rebounds per game, but only appeared in just 46 games due to a torn ligament in his left knee, which sidelined him for the remainder of the regular season, as he did not appear in any NBA playoff games for the Suns.
+In addition, Kevin Johnson provided the team with 15.5 points and 7.7 assists per game, despite only playing just 47 games due to injuries, while three-point specialist Dan Majerle contributed 15.6 points and 4.1 assists per game, and finished the season tied for second with 199 three-point field goals, and A.C.
 Green provided with 11.2 points and 8.2 rebounds per game.
 Meanwhile, Person contributed 10.4 points per game and 116 three-point field goals, and was named to the NBA All-Rookie Second Team, while Tisdale contributed 10.0 points per game, Elliot Perry played most of the regular season as the team's starting point guard in Johnson's absence, as he averaged 9.7 points, 4.8 assists and led the Suns with 1.9 steals per game, and Danny Ainge contributed 7.7 points per game off the bench.